xJash/BetterSMT/README.md

 - Automatically order enough product to fill the store when picking up OS Mart Tablet
 - Adjust in-game clock speed
 - Allows usage of the clock while store is open
+- Allows instantly stocking the whole box onto a shelf in 1 click